zeroDivZero/notes-splunk/notes/1_overview/4_app.md

 # APP

-Preconfigured env that sits on top of Splunk instance.
+Preconfigured env that sits on top of Splunk inst.
 Think of it as workspace built to solve specific use case.

-Defined by user with **Administrator** role.
+Defined by user with **administrator** role.

 ## Home